The Mayors Are Still In

 More than 50 mayors from the U.S. and abroad gathered in Chicago in early December to discuss tactics to reduce greenhouse gas emissions during the North American Climate Summit.
 These mayors signed the Chicago Climate Charter, committing their cities to reduce carbon emissions in line with the Paris Agreement; report and track their city’s emissions; and advocate for greater local authority to empower cities to take more aggressive climate action.
 The mayors carried the message that local solutions can create a global impact when it comes to policy addressing climate change.

-Students, faculty, and staff from Loyola’s Institute of Environmental Sustainability attended the Summit and various supporting events including a community forum at the Field Museum and a smart cities event at UI Labs.
-IES students were curious to see what these local commitments to the Paris Agreement might look like.
+Students, faculty, and staff from Loyola’s School of Environmental Sustainability attended the Summit and various supporting events including a community forum at the Field Museum and a smart cities event at UI Labs.
+SES students were curious to see what these local commitments to the Paris Agreement might look like.
 “As an Environmental Policy major one of the best takeaways for me is that we need to face environmental problems and transitions at the appropriate scale if we want to make a difference,” says senior Sienna Fitzpatrick.
 Fitzpatrick felt that the Mayor’s Summit gave her a platform to understand the scope of policy work that is occurring both locally and internationally.

 Sophomore David Lopez had another take.
 “These leaders have inspired me to continue my efforts to become a leader in the sustainability movement."
 Other students like Lucy Anderson spoke personally with some of the elected officials.
 One memorable exchange for her was with Mayor Kirk Caldwell of Honolulu.
 “He stressed to me that we are all in this together.
 We must move forward in any way our cities can.”